Vodafone returns to profit, announces CEO departure

 Group Chief Financial Officer Nick Read will succeed Colao from October, with the announcement coming less than a week after Vodafone unveiled a deal to turn it into Europe's largest cable and broadband operator by buying assets from US peer Liberty Global.

+A slight drop in revenue to 46.57 billion euros was offset by lower costs compared with one year earlier.

-The turnaround pointed to a "year of significant operational and strategic achievement and strong financial performance", Colao said.
+The turnaround pointed to a "year of significant operational and strategic achievement and strong financial performance", said Colao.

-"Our sustained investment in network quality supported robust commercial momentum," he added.
+"Our sustained investment in network quality supported robust commercial momentum," he said.

+Vodafone -- the world's second biggest mobile phone operator by subscribers after China Mobile -- last week announced a deal worth 18.4 billion euros for some of Liberty's European assets.

+The deal will see Vodafone become the second biggest player in eurozone powerhouse Germany, while it will acquire Liberty operations also in the Czech Republic, Hungary and Romania.

 © 2018 AFP